Basis-Theory/docs/source/includes/expressions/_detokenization.md

 Detokenization is performed whenever a **detokenization expression** is identified within a request.
 In their simplest form, these are Liquid [objects](#language-objects) of the form `{{<tokenId>}}`.
-This expression will be replaced with the token data contained within the token with id `<tokenId>`.
+This expression will be replaced with the token data contained within the token with ID `<tokenId>`.

 Any `string` value contained in a detokenization expression is expected to represent the `id` of a token within your tenant.
 If no such token is found with that identifier, the request will be rejected with a 400 error.